APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

 Spiegler, T. and Bednarek, A., 2013.
 First-generation students: what we ask, what we know and what it means: an international review of the state of research.
 International Studies in Sociology of Education, 23(4), pp.318-337.

 Tate, K.A., Fouad, N.A., Marks, L.R., Young, G., Guzman, E. and Williams, E.G., 2015.
-Underrepresented first-generation, low-income college students’ pursuit of a graduate education: Investigating the influence of self-efficacy, coping efficacy, and family influence.
+Underrepresented first-generation, low-income college students pursuit of a graduate education: Investigating the influence of self-efficacy, coping efficacy, and family influence.
 Journal of Career Assessment, 23(3), pp.427-441.

 #International students: